 The Brady Center to Prevent Gun Violence successfully FOIAed emails sent between Turk and Barnes, which showed that Turk sent the draft white paper to the NRA lobbyist for suggestions and edits.
 “If I am missing the mark on a major issue or disregarding a major discussion point any feedback you have would be appreciated,” Turk told Barnes.

 Worse still, Turk was asked by Rep. Val Demings (D-FL) in sworn congressional testimony on April 2017 if he was the sole author of the white paper.
 He lied in repsonse, giving no indication of the NRA’s role in shaping the document (“That was my paper product,” he told her.)

 Please contact ATF director Thomas Brandon through one of the channels below and give him the following message:

 I was horrified to learn that ATF associate deputy director Ronald Turk consulted NRA lobbyist Mark Barnes for his suggestions and edits on a white paper, “Options to Reduce or Modify Firearms Regulations,” that was circulated internally at the agency.
 This is a clear violation of ethics in a country brutalized daily by gun violence.
 Turk has stained the reputation of the ATF by using it as a platform to “support the gun industry” and promote the NRA’s radical interpretation of the Second Amendment. jAnd for what quid pro quo?
 That is a question that should be investigated by the Department of Justice’s Inspector General and answered.
 I call on ATF deputy director Thomas Brandon to fire Ronald Turk immediately, ahead of his announced retirement date, and send a clear message that the agency still has standards of professionalism and integrity.

-ATF Deputy Director Thomas Brandon
+Acting ATF Director Thomas Brandon